EventSource/eventsource/README.md

 you can of course build your own.
 (The `example/eventsource-polyfill.js` is built with webpack).

 ## Extensions to the W3C API

+### Extensions to event behaviour

+Emits new `retrying` event when the library is attempting to reconnect to the Harness.

+### Extensions to retry behaviour
+Instead of retrying every second, forever, this implementation uses exponential backoff and retry strategies.

 ### Setting HTTP request headers